-The award-winning technology, developed in collaboration with commercial partner Ludowici, is an industrial machine that separates fine particles on the basis of either density or size, improving the efficiency of the process with its unique tilted design.
+The award-winning technology, developed in collaboration with commercial partner Ludowici, and now with FLSmidth, is an industrial machine that separates fine particles on the basis of either density or size, improving the efficiency of the process with its unique tilted design.

-For Professor Galvin, who is Director of the University of Newcastle's Centre for Advanced Particle Processing and Transport, it confirms his reputation as an internationally acclaimed chemical engineer.
+For Professor Galvin, who is Director of the University of Newcastle's Centre for Advanced Particle Processing and Transport, and the ARC Industrial Transformation Research Hub for Advanced Technologies for Australian Iron Ore, it confirms his reputation as an internationally acclaimed chemical engineer.

 The Reflux Classifier was developed by combing a conventional fluidized bed with a system of inclined channels to achieve enhanced rates of segregation of high density particles, and enhanced conveying of low density particles.

 "The technique relies on the fact that the value of a material is usually related directly to its density," Professor Galvin said.

 The Reflux Classifier can be applied to a relatively broad range of particle sizes, and achieve higher recovery of valuable material than other water-based technologies.
 The technology has succeeded in solving an existing processing problem by achieving the sharp separations essential in the recovery of premium, high grade metallurgical coal.